gatherworkshops/digital-media/_courses/jekyll-sites/adaptive-design.md

   - content: |

-      To achieve this effect, on small
+      To achieve this effect,
-      devices we will need to:
+      on small devices we need to:

       - Design a vertical menu layout
       - Add a button to show/hide it
-      - Hide the menu by default
+      - Hide the menu using a class
-      - Make a class for the visible menu
       - Toggle the class using jQuery